neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 ### Task

-Propose concrete actions, develop ideas for future projects or define specific outcomes requiring / utilizing collaborations among ongoing or emerging projects and activities to support the NeIC 2016-2020 strategy.
+Propose concrete actions, develop ideas for future projects or define specific outcomes utilizing collaborations among ongoing or emerging projects and activities to support the NeIC 2016-2020 strategy.
 Target specific combinations of two, three, old and new, or all projects.
 Define milestones at 6, 12 and 24 months, and estimate budget